 YOT Kids offers two implementation pathways — ensuring the programme can reach both well-resourced and under-resourced schools across South Africa.

-Private and Model C schools invest directly.
+Private, Quintile 4 and Quintile 5 schools invest directly.
 Schools that are able to may also choose to sponsor a developing school — and corporate CSI partners can fund schools in full, qualifying as a recognised CSI initiative.

 YOT Kids is in active pilot phase in South African schools.
 We welcome enquiries from schools wanting to join the next cohort.
 Pilot schools receive full support and direct access to the YOT Kids team.